You know that gut feeling when you really, really feel something is true?

 “I feel frustrated.”

-When you connect facts together in a cause-and-effect relationship, you are telling a story.
-You have created meaning which may not be true:
+You have created meaning which may or may not be true:

 “My husband made me afraid by yelling.”